-- (27) Duties of the Airport ArtArts Program ManagerManagement.
-The Airport ArtArts Program ManagerManagement shall be responsible for all of the following: - (a) Managing, coordinating Managinge, coordinatinge and overseeing administration of the Airport ArtArts Program, including staffing the AAC.;
+(27) Duties of the Airport ArtArts Program ManagerManagement.
+The Airport ArtArts Program ManagerManagement shall be responsible for all of the following:

+(a) Managing, coordinatingManaginge, coordinatinge and overseeingoverseeing administration of the Airport ArtArts Program, including staffing the AAC.;

-(a) Working Working with Authority, staff, Artists, artists and contractors, vendors and tenants to facilitate oversee the design, fabrication commissioning and installation of Artwork for the Airport; Collaborating with the Authority's capital public art projects throughout the Airport campus including at both Airport Authority operated and non-Airport Authority operated sites.
+(a) Working Working with Authority, staff, Artists, artists and contractors, vendors and tenants to facilitateoversee the design, fabricationcommissioning and installation of Artwork for the Airport; Collaborating with the Authority's capitalpublic art projects throughout the Airport campus including at both Airport Authority operated and non-Airport Authority operated sites.
 Airport Arts Program Management public art responsibilities include but are not limited to staff on the integration of Artwork at the Airport; and project planning, management of the artist selection process, project implementation, and documentation.

-- ServingEnsuringe that the Public Art Collection is properly documented, maintained and conserved. - Overseeing the Exhibitions Program, including the selection of work (review panel), the installation and de-installation of exhibitions, and documentation. - Overseeing the Performing Arts Program, including the selection and programming of performances, and documentation. - Overseeing the Artist Residency Programs, including the selection and presentation of artists and their work, and documentation. - Serving e as a liaison between the Airport Authority and the public on Airport ArtArts efforts... - Overseeing the development of plans, policies, procedures, and guidelines related to the Airport Arts Program. - Pursueing collaborations and partnerships that help further the goals of the Airport Arts Program and the Airport Authority. - Facilitate cCommunicating AAC recommendations and updates to the President/CEO.
+- Overseeing the Exhibitions Program, including the selection of work (review panel), the installation and de-installation of exhibitions, and documentation. - Overseeing_the Performing Arts Program, including the selection and programming of performances, and documentation. - Overseeing the Artist Residency Programs, including the selection and presentation of artists and their work, and documentation. - Serving e as a liaison between the Airport Authority and the public on Airport ArtArts Program related matters, including coordinating outreach and communications efforts. - Overseeing the development of plans, policies, procedures, and guidelines related to the Airport Arts Program. - Pursueing collaborations and partnerships that help further the goals of the Airport Arts Program and the Airport Authority. - Facilitate cCommunicating AAC recommendations and updates to the President/CEO.